krahnzinho/PTEUBossChecker/README.md

 # PTEUBossChecker
-A small shell script that notifies players about spawning bosses
+A small shell script that notifies Priston Tale EU players about spawning bosses